 Shepherd’s secret to a happy life

-“The joy of watching a lambkin and the mother unite after the grazing session is the best feeling one can experience”, narrated one of the family members.
-I wondered, how many city dwellers would connect to such simple pleasures of life on daily basis.
-Electricity, pollution, not having a bigger concrete home or fast-moving vehicle seemed least of their worries.
-They were content with tarpaulins and cloth tents for shelter, horse-ridden carts for vehicles and they made the most of the Sun and the Moon light.
-Simple life is the key to happiness was the takeaway from our rendezvous.
+“The joy of watching a lambkin uniting with the mother (kept apart while the herd grazed) is the best feeling one can experience”, narrated one of the family members.
+I wondered, how many city dwellers would connect to such simple pleasures of life on a daily basis.
+Electricity, pollution, not having a bigger home or faster-moving vehicle seemed least of their worries.
+They were content with tarpaulins and cloth tents for shelter, horse-ridden carts for vehicles and they made the most of the Sun and the Moonlight.
+A simple life is a key to happiness was the takeaway from our rendezvous.

 Here’s one of the providers